paperplanefactory/paperplane-photography-theme/README.md

 These plugins are suggested based on my experience and are therefore a simple tip.
 * [GitHub Updater](https://github.com/afragen/github-updater "GitHub Updater") to install theme and keep it updated directly from GitHub repo.
 * [WP Fastest Cache](https://it.wordpress.org/plugins/wp-fastest-cache/ "WP Fastest Cache") to improve loading time - avoid scripts combining option if you want to keep Microsoft Internet Explorer :hankey: compatibility;
 * [Contact Form 7](https://it.wordpress.org/plugins/contact-form-7/ "Contact Form 7"): CSS rules perfectly define appearence of forms created with Contact Form 7.
 In CF7 editor just wrap your form into a DIV with class "form-hold".
-An integration with (Akismet](https://akismet.com/ "Akismet") To prevent spam ;
+An integration with [Akismet](https://akismet.com/ "Akismet") is suggested to prevent spam;
 * [Flamingo](https://wordpress.org/plugins/flamingo/ "Flamingo") is a message storage plugin originally created for Contact Form 7;
 * [WebP Express](https://wordpress.org/plugins/webp-express/ "WebP Express") is a must have plugin if your hosting provider supports WebP image conversion tools;
 * [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/ "Yoast SEO") to boost SEO;